commercetools/ui-kit/philosophy/FORMS.md

 As mentioned above, our `MoneyInput` consists of two parts: an currency selector and an amount input.

 We want the amount to be formatted like a monetary value, e.g. "200.00" or "2,000.00".
-However, the data we receive from our fantasy API looks like this: `{ currencyCode: 'EUR', centAmount: 200 }` for 2€.
+However, the data we receive from our fictitious API looks like this: `{ currencyCode: 'EUR', centAmount: 200 }` for 2€.

 How do we go about formatting the value properly?
 As our form values always hold the actual value entered by the user, we need to format the initial value in `docToFormValues` already.